webentlib/practices/README.md

     additional_numeric_fields = []  # numeric columns added via `@staticmethod` must also be aligned to right
 ```

-2. In addition, there is a method to gather `readonly_fields` with:
+2. In addition, there is a convenient method to gather all `readonly_fields` with:
 `readonly_fields = AdmModelAdmin.get_readonly(MyModel)`

+# Additional use case (define `fieldsets` via `group` param)

-3. And fieldsets can now be defined like that:
+Fieldsets can be defined like that:
 ```python
 fieldsets = [
     [None, {